ying-tang/help-documentation/_keystone/oidc-federation.md

 The IDP stores and manages the user's credentials and sends claims or assertions to the SP.
 This allows the customer to use their enterprise credentials to authenticate to a Blue Box cloud without sending their password to their Blue Box cloud.
 Keystone is usually always the SP since it consumes identities from external resources.

-## What is OpenID Connect(OIDC)?
+## What is OpenID Connect (OIDC)?
 `OpenID` is a protocol for authentication.
 `OAuth` is a protocol for authorization.
 `OpenID Connect` does both.

 OpenID Connect is a simple identity layer on top of the OAuth 2.0 protocol.
-It enables Clients to verify the identity of the End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User in an interoperable and REST-like manner.
+It lets Clients verify the identity of an End-User, based on the authentication performed by an Authorization Server.
+It also lets Clients obtain basic profile information about the End-User, in an interoperable and REST-like manner.

-This specification defines a mechanism for an OpenID Connect Relying Party to discover the End-User's OpenID Provider and obtain information needed to interact with it, including its OAuth 2.0 endpoint locations.
+This document describes a mechanism for an OpenID Connect *relying party* to discover the End-User's OpenID Provider, and to obtain information needed to interact with it, including its OAuth 2.0 endpoint locations.

 ## <a name="how_does_oidc_work?"></a>How does OpenID Protocol work?
-1. The relying party sends the request to the OpenID provider to authenticate the end user
+1. The relying party sends the request to the OpenID provider to authenticate the End-User.
-2. The OpenID provider authenticates the user
+2. The OpenID provider authenticates the user.
-3. The OpenID provider sends the ID token and access token to the relying party
+3. The OpenID provider sends the ID token and access token to the relying party.
-4. The relying party sends a request to the user info endpoint with the access token received from OpenID provider
+4. The relying party sends a request to the user info endpoint with the access token received from OpenID provider.
 5. The user info endpoint returns the claims.

 ## <a name="setting_up_oidc"></a>Setting up OIDC
-A Blue Box operator will need to work with a Company XYZ IDP integration engineer to setup OIDC.
+A Blue Box operator will need to work with an IDP integration engineer from the customer's company (for example purposes, `Company XYZ`) to set up OIDC.

-A Blue Box operator will need the following:
+The Blue Box operator will need the following information:

 * Authorized Redirect/Callback URL
 * Client ID and Client Secret
 * User Claim - OIDC Claim
-* well-known/configuration URL which provides all the information needed to access the provider
+* The *well-known/configuration URL* which provides all the information needed for access to the provider
 * Default/initial Mapping - The documentation on mappings can be found here: http://docs.openstack.org/developer/keystone/federation/federated_identity.html#mapping-combination

 The Blue Box operator should work with the integration engineer to create the initial/default mapping.
-The mapping is how the remote users on the IDP are mapped to local groups on the SP.
+The mapping provides the way in which the remote users on the IDP are mapped to local groups on the SP.
 The rest of this document may help clarify what a mapping is and how it's used.

 After the Blue Box operator is finished integrating `Company XYZ IDP` with Keystone, a mapping called `mapping-for-company-xyz-idp` should be created (or a similar mapping name with the IDP name in it).

 The steps for managing the mapping is:

-**1. manage groups (Federated users will ahve the same access rights as the group** **2. manage the mappings**
+**1. Manage groups (Federated users will have the same access rights as the group)** **2.
+Manage the mappings**

 ## <a name="managing_groups"></a>Managing Groups